14 Top-Rated Tourist Attractions & Things to Do in Trento

 Where to Stay in Trento for Sightseeing

-With all the things to see in the historic center, we recommend these well-located hotels in Trento, close to the old town and other top sights:
+With all the things to see in the historic center, we recommend these well-located hotels in Trento, close to the old town and other other top places to go:

-- Hotel America: mid-range pricing, steps from the old town, spacious rooms and bathrooms, quaint decor, great buffet breakfast.
+- The mid-range Hotel America is steps from the old town, with spacious rooms and great buffet breakfasts.